cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 ### Laboratories

 - Laboratories will be held in both in-person and live virtual formats.
 - Students will participate in three two-hour lab experiments during the term, with mandatory attendance (either virtual or in-person).
 Students will be individually assigned to specific lab groups and corresponding meeting times.
-Students who need to change their lab group may consult with the lab instructor.
 - Virtual laboratory sections will be recorded and made available for registered students.

 ### Communication-Intensive Activities